biharicoder/LABike_DataScienceCompetition/readme.md

 3. Identifying key characteristics that identify whether a region will be successful in the future by evaluating the four regions found in these data.

+Following are the descriptions of each of the files in this repository:

 LABikeData.xls: Excel file containing data downloaded from LA Metro Bike Sharing official website

 LABike_sorting_visual_code.ipyng: Jupyter notebook for preliminary data analysis